 I learned sales.
 I learned how to create packages.
 I learned how to create scripts, templates, systems, and what exceptional customer service looked like.
 I got my entrepreneurial chops working as an independent contractor for that company.

 Then I started to feel like my business wasn’t my own.
 I had to deliver weekly sales quotas and complete my weekly lead tracking sheets.
 I had to explain my decisions and answer to someone else.
 I felt conflicted because I couldn’t follow my instincts and my heart when handling clients… I was playing by someone else’s rules.

 So I quit.

 I thought I knew what I was doing but quickly realized I still had no idea how to actually start up and run my own business.
-I asked for help and it came in the form a male dominated (there were only 4 other females in the group when I joined) a high-level mastermind group.
+I asked for help and it came in the form of a male-dominated (there were only 4 other females in the group when I joined), high-level mastermind group.
 I followed their teachings to a T. I learned direct response marketing.
 I learned copywriting.
-I learned how to run an Internet based business.
-I studied the online guru’s who seemingly have it all together.
+I learned how to run an Internet-based business.
+I studied the online gurus who seemingly have it all together.

 I learned how to make money on demand.
 I gained confidence.

 I also lost my own voice.
 I lost my authenticity.
 I lost my vision.
-I muffled myself so I could to be a version of what the guru’s said my business should be.
+I muffled myself so I could be a version of what the gurus said my business should be.